 How to Connect to MySQL Database with ADO.Net and C#

-In this tutorial, I will show you how to connect a sample ASP.Net page to MySql data source and utilise the provided data controls.
+This tutorial will show you how to connect a sample ASP.Net page to the MySql data source and utilise the provided data controls.

 Connecting to MySQL via ADO.Net

-You can use the standard ADO.Net data components; however, you will have to override the default functions such as Sort.
-The code provided is designed for an ASP page, but it can easily be converted to Windows Forms.
-The code will need to be changed to connect to your database and tables.
-The grid view will need changing to match the columns of the table, as will the sort expressions.
+You can use the standard ADO.Net data components; however, you must override the default functions such as Sort.
+The code provided is designed for an ASP page but can easily be converted to Windows Forms.
+The code must be changed to connect to your database and tables.
+The grid view will need changing to match the table's columns, as will the sort expressions.

 ASP.Net Webpage (.aspx)